OSU-NLP-Group/SeeActChromeExtension/README.md

 Files which export multiple utility methods will have all_lowercase names.
 Files which export a single class will have PascalCase names.

+## Testing

+White-box as well as black-box types of unit tests (both using jest).